 Satisfactory completion of Spanish 103 fulfills the Liberal Learning requirement for a foreign language.

 Please refer to the individual course web pages for grading policies, course calendars and further information.
-All Basic Spanish classes adhere to The College of New Jersey’s policies on attendance, academic integrity and the Americans with Disabilities Act.
-For further details please see the following web sites:
+All Basic Spanish classes adhere to The College of New Jersey’s classroom policies.
+Click here to see TCNJ Student Support Resources and Classroom Policies.

 Spanish 101 texts and materials

 Spanish 103 texts and materials